 First, as a shop or store owner, you must clearly display a sign at the store entrance to say it is a condition of entry into the store that you intend to conduct bag checks.
 This sign must be clearly displayed at all times, especially at all entrances for your store.
 For supermarkets, it is also common to have the sign displayed at every checkout counter.

 Your employees have the right to ask customers to open their bag to check the contents upon exiting the store.
 They are allowed to look into the bag but they are not permitted to touch any of the contents.
 If their view is obstructed, the customer is expected to move items within the bag so your employee can see properly.
 As an employee, you can ask the customer to move the contents.
-Importantly, your employees are not allowed to check bags which are the size of a piece of A4 paper or smaller unless they are sure the bag contains stolen items.

 Your employees can ask a customer to leave the store and not to return if the customer refuses to allow staff to check their bag.
 It is also important to know that you could be charged with assault if your staff conduct the bag check without permission.
 This includes forcing a customer to open their bag, or physically touching a customer.